Will Stein

-William Stein (born September 25, 1989) is an American football coach who is currently the offensive coordinator and quarterbacks coach at the University of Oregon.
-He previously served as the co-offensive coordinator and quarterbacks coach at the University of Texas at San Antonio (UTSA) in 2022.

-Stein played college football at the University of Louisville as a quarterback from 2008 to 2012.
-Prior to his tenure at Oregon, he held various assistant coaching positions at the University of Louisville, University of Texas at Austin, Lake Travis High School and University of Texas at San Antonio (UTSA).
+William Stein (born September 25, 1989) is an American college football coach and former player who is currently the head football coach at the University of Kentucky.
+Stein played college football for the Louisville Cardinals as a quarterback from 2008 to 2012.
+He has held various assistant coaching positions at the University of Louisville, University of Texas at Austin, Lake Travis High School, University of Texas at San Antonio (UTSA), and the University of Oregon.

 Playing career

-Stein was a quarterback at Louisville from 2008 to 2012.
+Stein attended Louisville's Trinity High School where he set a single-season school record for touchdown passes and guided the Shamrocks to three state titles.
+After high school he walked-on at Louisville, where he played quarterback from 2008 to 2012.